Managing your health: a guide for people living with HIV

 4. Healthy living

-Sometimes, living with HIV can feel like things are out of your control.
-But there are many things you can do to feel healthier and better about living with HIV.
-One of the best ways to cope with HIV—other than taking anti-HIV drugs—is to work toward achieving a healthy, happy and relaxed you.
+One of the best ways to live well with HIV—other than taking anti-HIV drugs—is to work toward achieving a healthy, happy and relaxed you.
 Like the old saying goes: “Living well is the best revenge!”
 This chapter focuses on proactive strategies, options and ideas to help you get and stay healthy, reduce harm and take control of your personal well-being.
 Finding the right balance for your body and lifestyle can make living well with HIV a reality.

-Eating a balanced diet based on fresh and unprocessed foods is essential for health and will help your body cope with HIV infection.
+Eating a balanced diet based on fresh, unprocessed foods is essential for health.

 So what does eating well actually mean?
 To help you understand how to make healthy food choices, Canada’s Food Guide recommends that you eat the following servings daily from each food group: